FelixLangot/Climate_sensitivity_with_iLoveClim/README.md

 ## Content
 - The main script is called Script_CTRL.py
-- The report is the .pdf file
+- Final report is the .pdf file